This Letter Jam review was made after playing the game 9 times. We were sent a copy of this game by the publisher in exchange for an honest review.

 - Love those poker chip number tokens!
 They’re weighty and they make that satisfying *clack* sound when you place them on the table.
 Plus, they look great.

 - Letter Jam does lack the consistent excitement/tension found in other word games like Codenames Duet and Just One.
 In those two games you’re under pressure every round, while in Letter Jam there is a little bit of pressure on the clue-giver and even less pressure on the other players since they’re just writing down what they see.

-- People who have found other deduction and/or word games too challenging will probably also struggle with this one.
+- People who have found other deduction board games and/or word games too challenging will probably also struggle with this one.
 I played the game with one person who had a very hard time figuring out what other players were spelling and he felt pretty bad that he wasn’t able to move through his letters as quickly as everyone else.
 Unsurprisingly, he did not want to play again after two games.

 - This is minor, but I do not like the way the rulebook defines a “win.”
 Here’s the text: “If more or less everyone has spelled a word, then you have all more or less won.”

 I love word games, so it shouldn’t come as too much of a surprise that I’m a fan of Letter Jam.
-It creates a unique and challenging word puzzle for everyone to work through, it plays well at all player counts, and it works really well as a filler game.
+It creates a unique and challenging word puzzle for everyone to work through, it plays well at all player counts, and it works really well as a filler board game.
 It’s not as tension-filled as I was hoping, but it’s still very satisfying when you’re able to work together to figure out your letters and words.
 I’d put Letter Jam behind Codenames Duet and Just One on my personal “Best Co-op Word Games” list, but it is absolutely still a keeper.

 If your group enjoys word games, definitely give Letter Jam a try.